dikbrown/ColumnHackathon/README.md

 Load-transform.R has been cleaned up and saved as full.R - this file should be run to prepare for Tableau work

-Images of the authors have been available, and were used in Tableau storyboard
+Images of the authors have been made available, and were used in Tableau storyboard